GLIGA OF ROMANIA

 Superb violins violas cellos and basses.

-Supply note: for the past year Gliga have been a lot slower than I would like.
+Supply note: for the past two years Gliga have been a lot slower than I would like.
 Simply, demand is outstripping supply.
 This is gratifying in a way because their UK popularity is very largely down to me, but it's also annoying because it does make things difficult for a very small business.
 If I have something in stock and you want it, buy it before someone else does.
 If you want something that is not in stock, you will need to be prepared to wait.
-Mail me to see if it is on order but if it isn't, it could be a month, or even longer for something unusual or at particularly busy times.
+Mail me to see if it is on order but if it isn't, it could be two months, or even longer for something unusual or at particularly busy times.
 Anyone considering buying from the much larger businesses in the USA should be aware that on entry to the UK you will have to pay VAT plus import duty on the full value including shipping, and then a carrier fee on top (hint, I am always cheaper).

 Elida Trading were the first people to bring Gliga stringed instruments into the UK on a commercial basis.
 We had first seen them on ebay and were intrigued.
 My own first viola was a Poller, which was made in Romania.
 I had started learning on a Skylark from the school music cupboard and finally decided to get my own.
 My mother, having a more realistic opinion of the likelihood of me practising than I did, tried hard to persuade me to spend my £50 (yes, £50, in 1977!) on a nice hacking jacket since I was also keen on riding, but the viola won.
 When I was teaching, I used to recommend another Romanian brand, Zeller, so I was very keen to try this relatively new maker.